osulibraries/generate_osul_accession_identifiers/README.md

 The goal of this plugin is to maintain the integrity of the sequence while allowing the user to override and customize identifiers.

-BEHAVIOR:
+### BEHAVIOR

-When a new Accession is created it will generate an "expected" identifier but will not increment the sequence at that point.
+* When a new Accession is created it will generate an "expected" identifier but will not increment the sequence.

-When the form is saved the sequence is incremented if the identifier still matches the given expected identifier.
+* When the form is saved the sequence is incremented if the identifier still matches the given expected identifier.

-If the identifier matches the expected identifier but was found to be identical to another identifier in the repository*, when the sequence is incremented it will update the third part of the identifier with the value of the updated sequence before the accession saves.
+* If the identifier matches the expected identifier but was found to be identical to another identifier in the repository*, when the sequence is incremented it will update the third part of the identifier with the value of the updated sequence before the accession saves.

-If any of the first three parts of the identifier are modified by the user, and no longer match the given expected identifier, the sequence will NOT be incremented.
+* If any of the first three parts of the identifier are modified by the user, and no longer match the given expected identifier, the sequence will NOT be incremented.

-If the first three parts of the expected identifier are accepted but something is added to the fourth part, the sequence will still be incremented.
+* If the first three parts of the expected identifier are accepted but something is added to the fourth part, the sequence will still be incremented.